North American FJ-1 Fury: Operational history

-The first flight of the prototype XFJ-1 took place on 11 September 1946, with the first of 30 deliveries beginning in October 1947.
+The first flight of the prototype XFJ-1 was conducted on 27 November 1946, and the first of 30 deliveries of the improved NA-141, designated FJ-1, took place in March 1948.
 Flown by Navy squadron VF-5A, the FJ-1 made the USN's first operational aircraft carrier landing with a jet fighter at sea on 10 March 1948 aboard USS Boxer, pioneering US jet-powered carrier operations and underscoring the need for catapult-equipped carriers.
 The Fury was capable of launching without catapult assistance, but on a crowded flight deck the capability was of limited use.
 Taking off without a catapult launch limited the FJ-1 to a perilous, slow climb that was considered too risky for normal operations.

 As German research into swept wing aerodynamics was not yet available when the design was finalized, the FJ-1 used a straight wing.
-No provision for wing-folding had been made as dive brakes mounted in the wings made that option unfeasible.
-In order to conserve carrier deck space, a unique "kneeling" nose undercarriage along with a swivelling "jockey wheel" allowed the FJ-1 to be stacked tail-high, close to another FJ-1.
+Folding wings were not used because dive brakes mounted in the wings made them unfeasible.
+To conserve carrier deck space, a "kneeling" nose gear strut along with a swiveling "jockey wheel" allowed the FJ-1 to be stacked tail-high, close to another FJ-1.

-Although ordered into production, the initial order for 100 units was trimmed to only 30 aircraft which were mainly used in testing at NAS North Island, California.
-VF-5A, soon redesignated as VF-51, operated the type in service beginning in August 1948.
-Although VF-51 went to sea on Boxer by May 1949, the FJ-1s were phased out in favor of the new F9F-2 Panther.
+Before the first production FJ-1 was even delivered, the initial order for 100 units was trimmed to only 30 because more promising naval fighter designs had entered development.
+The production aircraft were initially used in testing at NAS North Island, California.
+VF-5A, soon redesignated as VF-51, operated the type from Boxer in March 1948 and from USS Princeton in August 1948, but operations did not go well, and the aircraft proved to have weak landing gear.
+One of the four FJ-1s to operate from Princeton was destroyed in a hard landing on arrival and went over the side; fortunately the pilot was rescued, but further accidents resulted in the cancellation of the operations after only two days.
+Although VF-51 went to sea on Boxer one more time in May 1949, the FJ-1s were phased out afterwards in favor of the new F9F-2 Panther.

-Ending its service career in U.S. Naval Reserve units, the FJ-1 eventually was retired in 1953.
+Ending its service career in U.S. Naval Reserve units, the FJ-1 was eventually retired in 1953.
 The one highlight in its short service life was VF-51's win in the Bendix Trophy Race for jets in September 1948.
 The unit entered seven FJ-1s, flying from Long Beach, California to Cleveland, Ohio, with VF-51 aircraft taking the first four places, ahead of two California Air National Guard Lockheed F-80 Shooting Stars.